-The Scania Engineer Program is run in Sweden and conducted in Swedish.
+The Scania Engineer Program takes place in Sweden and will be held in Swedish.

 Contents and structure

-From the very first day, you will be an employee assigned to a department based on your specialisation and you will get a manager who you will have contact with throughout the program.
-For each internship, you are assigned a supervisor to support you during that period.
+From the very first day, you will be an employee assigned to a department based on your specialisation and you will get a manager who will mentor you throughout the program.
+For each internship, you are assigned a supervisor to support you during the period.

-During your final internship, you will discuss with your manager the transition to your first position.
+During your final internship, you will discuss the transition to your first position with your manager.

 Scania Engineer Program has three different specialisations:

-The production aspect focuses on Scania’s production units in Södertälje or Oskarshamn and you can decide which location you are interested in when you apply.
-The other two focus areas mean you will be based at one of the Research and Development departments in Södertälje.
+The production aspect focuses on Scania’s production units in Luleå, Oskarshamn or Södertälje.
+On the other two focus areas you will be based at one of the departments at Research and Development in Södertälje.

 In order to apply you must,